RhythmusByte/RhythmusByte/README.md

 ---

 ## 🎀 About Me
-I'm Akhil Mahesh, and my dream job is to be a software developer.
+I'm Akhil Mahesh, and my dream job is to be a **software developer**.
 Right now, I'm studying computer applications at the esteemed University of Calicut.

 ## 💡 Fun Fact
 My username "RhythmusByte" is a fusion of my love for music (since music is a part of my life) and my passion for programming.